Shhh… Press your ear a little closer to this blog post. I’m about to tell you the ABSOLUTE BIGGEST SECRET to finding prospective funders.

 I know this comes somewhat out of the blue, but I wonder if you’d like to have a personal meeting with our Executive Director and talk about specific ways we might partner.
 We also have tons of volunteer opportunities that may be of interest to your employees.

 Thanks so much for taking the time to read and consider this message.
 And for all you do for our community.

 ** Not the recipient’s real name.

-Fast forward to result: Martin sent me a message back within 24 hours.
+Fast forward to the result: Martin sent me a message back within 24 hours.
 He thanked me for reaching out, told me he was thrilled to be a supporter, and was a big fan of our work.
 He also mentioned he’d look forward to meeting me at a congregational event at some point.
 I messaged him right back and asked for permission to have the E.D. give him a call.
 He messaged back “sure.”
 The ED called and ended up leaving a message.
 Nothing happened for several weeks.
 Then Martin made a turkey drive gift that was bigger than the previous year’s gift, though not anywhere near his philanthropic capacity.
 I thought that was that.
 After all, it had been a stab in the dark.
 Well, not completely in the dark because I knew a thing or two about him and what floated his boat philanthropically.
-Three weeks later, out of the blue, we received a six figure check!
+Three weeks later, out of the blue, we received a six-figure check!

 You won’t always hit a home run.
 But if you don’t pick up a bat and attempt to hit the ball you’ll never even get to first base.

 Let’s break down why these messages, cold though they were, were successful.